Depth2World/VLADBench/README.md

 # Evaluation Pipeine

-1. We provide a test example based on Qwen2-VL.
+1. We provide a test example based on Qwen2-VL.[qwen2vl_all.py]
-2. run xxxxx.py for evaluation.
+2. Run evaluate_vlm.py for scores.

+**Note**
+**1. The bounding boxes in VLADBench are NOT resized.
+You should modify them in [prompt](https://github.com/Depth2World/VLADBench/blob/f1b7cddbe4f261feec4e82fc36a6bb26ae561bd1/qwen2vl_all.py#L82) and [evaluation](https://github.com/Depth2World/VLADBench/blob/f1b7cddbe4f261feec4e82fc36a6bb26ae561bd1/evluate_utils.py#L191) for different VLMs.**
+**2. The finall scores do NOT inlucude the trajectory evaluation.**